 With marijuana, much depends on the strain you use when it comes to effects.
 Indica strains tend to have a more sedative effect, complete with a body buzz.
 Sativas potentially provide effects similar to hash, albeit with less intoxication.

 One of the biggest differences between hash and marijuana is the taste.
-Hash has a rich, complex, and spicy flavor.
-You can expect an extremely earthy taste.
-However, the taste tends to depend on the type of process used.
+Hash has a rich, complex, and spicy flavor, and you can expect an extremely earthy taste.
+However, the taste tends to vary according to the process used.
 Bubble hash, for example, will likely taste very different from BHO.

-In terms of quality, again, it depends on the type of hash.
+Again, it depends on the type of hash, especially where quality is concerned.
 Hand-rubbed hash should have a dark brown color and a thick & hard consistency.
 Good quality dry-sieved hash has a yellowish-brown color with a soft and occasionally sticky consistency.

 One trick to determine quality is to light the hash and wait for it to bubble.
 If it emits white smoke, the product is likely of a reasonable standard.
 If the smoke is black, you probably have hash mixed with oils.

 The flavor of marijuana depends on the strain.
 Classic tasting weed offers a fresh and herbal taste.
-However, you can get hints of citrus, cheese, diesel, and all manner of other flavors.
+However, you can get hints of citrus, cheese, diesel, and a variety of other flavors.